Offering 4 day and Custom Tours

 Our scheduled tours depart from and return to Edmonton, Alberta, Canada.

 Departures: We recommend that you fly out of Calgary on the evening of the last day of the tour.
 We can drop you off in Calgary International Airport on our way home to Edmonton.
 Usually we will be driving through Calgary around 2-3pm on the last day of the tour.
 Please allow sufficient time before your departing flight in case of any unavoidable delays.
+If you can’t find a flight till the next day out of Calgary or Edmonton we can arrange hotel accomodation next to the airport as an optional extra.

-For those who live in and around Edmonton we will drop you off at the location we picked you up from, or otherwise prearranged address.
+Locals from Edmonton: For those who live in and around Edmonton we will drop you off at the location we picked you up from, or otherwise prearranged address.

 What is the usual group size?